ShravaniPitale/github-practice/README.md

 Hi 👋
 I'm Shravani Pitale, a 2nd year IT student.

-This repository is for practicing Git and GitHub.
+This repository is for practicing GitHub.